 Building “the American Version of Goodwood”

-According to AIM Event Director Kim Barnes, AIM was designed to be “an American version of Goodwood,” referencing the popular Goodwood Festival of Speed and Goodwood Revival events in England.
-Barnes, a sports car collector, emphasized that the AIM will keep its focus on racecars and pure sports cars, and that driving on the private club’s 4.1-mile track will remain integral to the activities.
+According to AIM Event Director Kim Barnes, AIM was designed to be “an American version of Goodwood”.
+This is in reference to the popular Goodwood Festival of Speed and Goodwood Revival events in England.
+Further, Barnes, a sports car collector, emphasized that the AIM will keep its focus on racecars and pure sports cars, and that driving on the private club’s 4.1-mile track will remain integral to the activities.

 “We wanted to create an experience, not just a car show,” Barnes said.